Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 How Do I Keep My Furnace from Short Cycling?

-There are a few simple ways you can keep your furnace from short cycling.
+There are a few simple ways you can prevent your furnace from short cycling.

-Change Your Air Filter Often
+Replace Your Air Filter Regularly

 - The thermostat will show the wires linked to it.
 Select "continue."